Call recording in Genesys Cloud overview

-Another record of the interaction may also be available to supervisors depending on the organization’s policies for retaining interactions.
+Depending on the organization’s policies for retaining interactions, another record of the interaction may also be available to supervisors.
 For more information, see Create a policy.

 Policies define what to do with different categories of interactions.
 For example, you can use policies to assign an evaluation to certain interactions, or to delete recordings of some interactions after an amount of time.
-Policies run against any interactions that occur after you publish the policy: they cannot be run retroactively on already existing interactions.
-For example, you cannot create a policy to delete already-existing recordings.
+Policies run against any interactions that occur after you publish the policy: you cannot run them retroactively on interactions that already exist.
+For example, you cannot create a policy to delete existing recordings.
 For more information, see Create a recording policy.

 Call recording consent